k8sgpt-ai/k8sgpt/README.md

 In these scenarios K8sGPT supports AWS S3 or Azure Blob storage Integration.

 <summary> Remote caching </summary>
-<em>Note: You can only configure and use only one remote cache at a time</em>
+<em>Note: You can configure and use only one remote cache at a time</em>

 _Adding a remote cache_